Cybersecurity-LINKS/cybersecurity-improvement-proposals/README.md

 # cybersecurity-improvement-proposals

-CIPs are improvement proposals for bettering the Self-Sovereign Identity and Trusted Computing ecosystems.
+CIPs are improvement proposals for Self-Sovereign Identity and Trust techniques in decentralised systems.

 | **Number** | **Layer** | **Title**                                    | **Author**    | **Type** | **Status** |
 |------------|-----------|----------------------------------------------|---------------|----------|------------|